crate/docker-crate/README.md

 ## Multicast

-By Default, Crate uses multicast for node discovery.
+By Default, CrateDB uses multicast for node discovery.
 This means nodes started in the same multicast zone will discover each other automatically.
 Docker multicast support between containers on different hosts depends on an overlay network driver.
 If that does not support multicast, you have to [enable unicast in a